February 16, 2025

 Affordable Solar Launches Cuidando Los Niños Solar Project

-New Mexico has taken a major step toward clean energy.
-Affordable Solar has started construction on the state's first community solar project, the Cuidando Los Niños Community Solar Project, located in Valencia County.
-The project aims to expand access to renewable energy, benefit residents and strengthen the state's commitment to sustainability.
+In a major step for clean energy in New Mexico, Affordable Solar has begun construction on the state’s first community solar project—the Cuidando Los Niños Community Solar Project in Valencia County.
+The project is designed to expand access to renewable energy, benefiting local residents and strengthening the state’s commitment to sustainability.

 A Milestone in Renewable Energy

-The foundation for this initiative was laid in April 2021 with the passage of the Community Solar Act (SB84).
-This law allows electric utility customers to subscribe to renewable energy facilities under 5 megawatts (MW).
-Subscribers can offset their monthly electricity bills with credits.
-This approach makes solar energy accessible to individuals, businesses and non-profits that cannot install personal solar systems.
+This initiative builds on the Community Solar Act (SB84), passed in April 2021.
+The law allows electric utility customers to subscribe to renewable energy facilities under 5 megawatts (MW) and offset their monthly electricity bills with credits.
+This approach makes solar energy accessible to individuals, businesses, and non-profits that cannot install their own solar systems.

-Affordable Solar has pledged financial support to Cuidando Los Niños.
-A donation was made when the project was awarded.
-A larger contribution will follow when the project is completed in early summer 2025.
+Affordable Solar has also pledged financial support to Cuidando Los Niños, making an initial donation when the project was awarded.
+A larger contribution will follow once the project is completed in early summer 2025.

-This project aligns with the growing trend of community solar initiatives across the United States.
-Community solar provides clean energy access to people who cannot install rooftop solar panels.
-This approach supports the wider adoption of renewable energy in urban and rural communities alike.
+This project is part of a growing trend of community solar initiatives across the United States, which provide clean energy access to people who cannot install rooftop solar panels.
+The approach supports the wider adoption of renewable energy in urban and rural communities alike.

 Strengthening Community Partnerships

-One of the most important aspects of this solar project is its focus on social equity.
-Half of the project’s energy output will help lower electricity costs for qualified low-income residents.
-This ensures that more people benefit from clean energy, regardless of income level.
+A key aspect of this solar project is its focus on social equity.
+Half of the project’s energy output is reserved to help lower electricity costs for qualified low-income residents, ensuring that more people can benefit from clean energy regardless of their income level.

 Dylan Connelly, Project Developer at Affordable Solar, emphasized the project’s significance.
 “After nearly four years of hard work, we are excited to begin construction on this historic project.
 This effort reflects our commitment to clean energy and our dedication to supporting local communities.”

-Affordable Solar has secured seven community solar projects with a total capacity of 35 MW.
-These projects will offset the energy consumption of about 15,000 homes.
-This development will significantly contribute to New Mexico’s clean energy portfolio.
+In total, Affordable Solar has secured seven community solar projects with a combined capacity of 35 MW.
+These projects will offset the energy consumption of about 15,000 homes, significantly contributing to New Mexico’s clean energy portfolio.

 Commitment to Clean Energy

-Affordable Solar has a track record of delivering high-quality renewable energy projects.
-The company remains focused on innovation and community partnerships.
-With the Cuidando Los Niños Community Solar Project, Affordable Solar continues to push for a sustainable future.
+With a strong track record of delivering high-quality renewable energy projects, Affordable Solar remains focused on innovation and community partnerships.
+The Cuidando Los Niños Community Solar Project continues the company’s push for a sustainable future.

-Gridworks, the project's engineering and construction partner, has played a key role in renewable energy development.
-The company has installed over 1.9 GW of renewable energy across the United States.
-Its expertise ensures that this solar project will be completed efficiently and successfully.
+Gridworks, the project’s engineering and construction partner, is a key player in renewable energy development, having installed over 1.9 GW of renewable energy across the United States.
+Its expertise will ensure the solar project is completed efficiently and successfully.

-Community solar is expanding across the country as states embrace clean energy policies.
+As states embrace clean energy policies, community solar is expanding across the country.
 Projects like this demonstrate the potential for renewable energy to benefit entire communities.
-By providing solar access to renters, low-income households and small businesses, these initiatives make renewable energy more inclusive.
+By providing solar access to renters, low-income households, and small businesses, these initiatives are making renewable energy more inclusive.

-The Cuidando Los Niños Community Solar Project will set an example for future developments in New Mexico.
-As the state moves toward a cleaner energy grid, projects like this will help lower carbon emissions and reduce dependence on fossil fuels.
+The Cuidando Los Niños Community Solar Project is poised to set an example for future developments in New Mexico.
+As the state moves toward a cleaner energy grid, such projects will be crucial for lowering carbon emissions and reducing dependence on fossil fuels.

 The launch of New Mexico’s first community solar project marks a significant milestone.
-Affordable Solar and its partners are paving the way for broader clean energy adoption.
-This initiative will make solar energy more accessible and provide economic relief to low-income residents.
+Through this initiative, Affordable Solar and its partners are paving the way for broader clean energy adoption, making solar energy more accessible while providing economic relief to low-income residents.
 With continued investment in community solar, New Mexico is on track to become a leader in renewable energy.

 You may also like